Fat Lie Theory: Fat Lie theory

 is a well-defined ruth of $A$, and accordingly there is a Van Est map

-There is a \textit{Van Est theorem} (for split ruths, see \cite{CamiloFlorianruths}) which relates the cohomology of these ruths with the topology of the source fibers of $G$.
+There is a \textit{Van Est theorem} (for split ruths, see \cite{CamiloFlorianruths}) which extends the ordinary Van Est theorem of \cite{MariusVanEst}.
 This fact and other further details will be discussed in \cite{Homotopyoperators}.
 We now move to giving an explicit description of the Van Est map/theorem in terms of invariant cochains.